Sabotage. Sigh. It’s real. And musicians are especially victims to it.

 5. The “I Don’t Have Enough Money” Syndrome.

 Lack of money can be a real thing.
 However, thinking you are stuck there is a disease.
-Look, artists have to fork over large amounts of cash to get their brand off the ground.
+Look, musicians have to fork over large amounts of cash to get their brand off the ground.
 This is the reality.
-But poverty mentality goes further.
+But the poverty mentality goes further.
 It tells you that you’ll never have enough and therefore you’ll never reach your dreams.
-It keeps you from investing in yourself at critical moments.
+It keeps you from investing in yourself as a musician at critical moments.
 It wastes a lot of time and years doing it yourself and staying “stuck in the struggle.”
 The “I don’t have enough money” mantra becomes the reason why you can’t make it.
 It’s important to know that while you may have challenges right now, that statement is not actually true in the larger picture.
 Every day artists, filmmakers, authors, and entrepreneurs rise from the dust.
 So can you.

 Take Nia.
 She wants to believe she has what it takes to make it, but her mind tells her to be careful because she might fail.
 She’s got little ones and a mortgage to pay, yet the only thing she knows how to do .. is music.
 So in her mind, she’s kinda screwed.
 Music requires a leap of faith – and yes, it’s totally illogical.
 Nothing great was ever created without risk.